Cryptographic Hashing

 What Is Hashing?

-A hash function takes any input and produces a fixed-size output (digest).
+In this CosmicNet guide, we explain how a hash function takes any input and produces a fixed-size output (digest).
 It's a one-way function: easy to compute the hash, impossible to reverse it.

 Hash Example